 BYE-LAWS 1.
-This organization at time shall endorse or recommend any candidate for political candidates be discussed at the meetings.
-Also, no religious discussion shall be tolerated at the meetings.
-2. No officer or member of this organization shall use it as a means to furthering any personal, political or other aspirations not in keeping with the real purpose and objects of the organization.
-3. No funds shall be solicited from members of the organizations.
+This organization at time shall endorse or recommend any candidate for political candidates be discussed at 2.
+No officer or member of this organization shall use it as a means to furthering any personal political or 3.
+No funds shall be solicited from members of the organizations.
 During the meetings by any individual or individuals who are not members of the organization.
 Any suggestions or propositions made at any meeting of the organization calling for the expenditure of funds for more than the regular obligations shall be referred to the treasurer who acts in an advisory capacity in financial matters to the President.
-4. All activities, administrative and special committee shall be appointed by the President.
-Each committee shall report through its Chairman to the Secretary who in turn shall report to the President.
+4. 4.
+All activities, administrative and special committee shall be appointed by the President.
+Each conshall report through its Chairman to the Secretary who in turn shall report to the President.
 5. The President is authorized to correspond with the Registrar of the Societies on behalf of the Organization.
 6. The office working hours shall be between 5 to 8 PM on all week days.
 7. The year ending shall be financial year i.e. from April 1st to March 31st.
 8. The Bye Laws may be altered, amended or suspended at any meeting by a majority vote of the members present.
 9. In the event of dissolution or winding up of the institution, the asset remaining as on the date of dissolution shall under no circumstances be disturbed among the members of the Managing committee/Governing body but the same shall be transferred to another charitable Society/society whose objects are similar to those of the Society/society and which enjoys recognition under Section 80 G of the Income tax Act, 1961 as recommended from time to time.